ss-abramchuk/OpenVPNAdapter/README.md

 extension PacketTunnelProvider: OpenVPNAdapterDelegate {

+    // OpenVPNAdapter calls this delegate method to configure a VPN tunnel.
+    // `completionHandler` callback requires an object conforming to `OpenVPNAdapterPacketFlow`
+    // protocol if the tunnel is configured without errors.
+Otherwise send nil.
+    // `OpenVPNAdapterPacketFlow` method signatures are similar to `NEPacketTunnelFlow` so
+    // you can just extend that class to adopt `OpenVPNAdapterPacketFlow` protocol and
+    // send `self.packetFlow` to `completionHandler` callback.
     func openVPNAdapter(_ openVPNAdapter: OpenVPNAdapter, configureTunnelWithNetworkSettings networkSettings: NEPacketTunnelNetworkSettings, completionHandler: @escaping (OpenVPNAdapterPacketFlow?) -> Void) {
         setTunnelNetworkSettings(settings) { (error) in
             completionHandler(error == nil ? self.packetFlow : nil)
         }
     }

-    func openVPNAdapter(_ openVPNAdapter: OpenVPNAdapter, handleEvent event: OpenVPNAdapterEvent, message: String?) {
+    // Process events returned by the OpenVPN library func openVPNAdapter(_ openVPNAdapter: OpenVPNAdapter, handleEvent event: OpenVPNAdapterEvent, message: String?) {
         switch event {
         case .connected: